Midway Geyser Basin

 Grand Prismatic Spring

 The most well-known feature of the area is Grand Prismatic Spring.
 This massive pool is the largest in the park.
-The best views of it are from the air, or from the hillside next to it.
+The best views of it are from the recently constructed overlook trail.
 As seen to the left, it is impossible to appreciate from closer up.

 Two other notable pools are in the Midway Geyser Basin.
 The first is Turquoise Pool.